Rose Mackenberg: Congressional testimony

 In the first session of the 69th Congress, an anti-fortunetelling law for Washington, D.C., was put forward on the urging of Houdini.
 The Copeland-Bloom bill (H.R.
 8989) came before a House committee beginning February 26, 1926.
 Houdini was to testify in its favor.

 Following the same pattern as during the tour, Mackenberg visited local Washington mediums in the days prior to the hearings.
-She targeted local mediums including Jane B. Coates and Madam Grace Marcia who were scheduled to testify against the bill.
+She targeted local mediums, including Jane B. Coates and Madam Grace Marcia, who were scheduled to testify against the bill.
 Her testimony on May 18, 1926, included the revelation that Coates had told her that Senators Capper, Watson, Dill, and Fletcher "had come to her for readings" and that "table tipping seances are held at the White House" with President Coolidge and his family.
 This was met with raucous denials in the committee room, and a "fracas" ensued.
 The meeting was adjourned.
 President Coolidge did not officially respond to the accusation but unofficial denials were made known in the press.
 Ultimately H.R.
 8989 did not pass, but the hearings received wide press coverage.

 Lockwood's estate

-After Houdini's death in October 1926, Mackenberg continued to investigate fraudulent psychics for over 20 years and serve as an expert on them in various venues.
+After Houdini's death in October 1926, Mackenberg continued to investigate fraudulent psychics for over 20 years and served as an expert on them in various venues.
 One court case in Pennsylvania involved the 1939 will of Augustus T. Lockwood.
-He had bequeathed a large sum of money to a "Spiritualistic College to Educate Mediums" at Lily Dale, New York, a famous camp and meeting place for Spiritualists.
+He had bequeathed a large sum of money to a "Spiritualistic College to Educate Mediums" at Lily Dale, New York, a famous camp and meeting place for spiritualists.
 The state of Pennsylvania sought to invalidate the will, in part on the argument that the bequest would benefit criminal behavior and thus would be "against public policy".
 Mackenberg was called as the "star witness" and the state was successful at trial.
 The case was appealed, however, and overturned by higher courts.

 Public outreach

 In addition to her investigations, Mackenberg attempted to educate the public on psychic fraud.
-She toured the country giving lectures on psychic fraud to various groups, a typical talk title was “Debunking the Ghost Racket”.
+She toured the country giving lectures on psychic fraud to various groups.
+A typical talk title was “Debunking the Ghost Racket”.
 These talks would include demonstrations of techniques used by psychics including spirit trumpets, table tipping, billet reading and so on.

-She wrote a series of articles on the "ghost racket" which were serialized to newspapers in 1929 and posthumously anthologized and re-published in 2016.
+She wrote a series of articles on the "ghost racket," which were serialized in newspapers in 1929 and posthumously anthologized and re-published in 2016.
 A manuscript titled So You Want to Attend a Seance? gathered these reports, but the manuscript itself has never been published.
 She also assisted with investigations which were published in major media outlets such as Popular Science, The Chicago Tribune and The Saturday Evening Post.
 She appeared on television talk shows including Mike and Buff and Tonight Starring Steve Allen.

 Personal life

-She remained single and continued to live in the New York City area in a "well lighted" apartment ("because I get tired of dark rooms").
+She remained single and continued to live in the New York City area in a "well lighted" apartment "because I get tired of dark rooms".
 Her friends called her "Mac".
-Mackenberg died in April 1968.
+She died in April 1968.